iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   );
   ```

 * Made the props `width` and `height` required.
 Previously they were optional and forced us to use non-optimal approach when not provided.
 Now it's up to the consumer to tell the size of the component.
-Typical mitigation:
+Typical migration:

   **Before:**